-These bubbles find their way through the nooks and cranny of the appliance and can end up in areas they really shouldn’t be in (such as the chamber or the electronic components).
-This can damage your appliance.
+These bubbles find their way through the nooks and crannies of the appliance and can consequently end up in areas they really shouldn’t be in (such as the chamber, or the electronic components).
+This can, in turn, cause extreme damage to your appliance.